tgourley/AWS-Visual-Configuration-App/Documentation/User.md

 # AWS Visual Configuration App User Documentation

 ### Launch
 The program can be launched from the executable found in the root directory you have saved it in.
 Double-click the .exe file to run it.
 You may have to right-click and select "Run as Administrator" to run it.
 Alternatively, it can be ran from visual studio.
-See the development environment instructions found [here](https://github.com/welawrence543/AWS-Visual-Configuration-App/blob/master/Documentation/Development.md) if that is route you would like to take.
+**The application must be ran in DevMode with the environment variable; instrcutions can be found [here](https://github.com/welawrence543/AWS-Visual-Configuration-App/blob/master/Documentation/Development.md)**

+### MSI
+The MSI can also be downloaded [here]()

 ![Login Window - Main](https://github.com/welawrence543/AWS-Visual-Configuration-App/blob/master/Auxiliary%20Files/mainlogin.jpeg?raw=true)
 ### Login Window - Main